 Qualification of Attendance and Placement

-All persons age 5 through 21 who reside within the boundaries of this school district may attend public schools without payment of tuition.
-In addition, persons who do not reside in the district may be admitted under board policies relating to nonresident students, or by specific action of the board.
+All persons age 5 through 21 who reside within the boundaries of this school District may attend public schools without payment of tuition.
+In addition, persons who do not reside in the District may be admitted under district administrative policies relating to nonresident students or by specific action of the school board.

 Admission of Students Aged Twenty-One and Older:

 A student aged 21 or older may enroll in a school in the district under the following conditions:

 - There is available space in the school and program which the students shall attend,

 - The student resides in the state of Washington, and,

 - In the judgment of the superintendent, no adult education program is available at reasonable costs and the district's program is appropriate to the needs of the student.